sudheera96/GDP1-Module-1-Individual-1/README.md

 Hello, I am Sri Sudheera Chitipolu.
 Team member of the Group 4 of project Hunt Game, Clients Dr. Denise Case and Dr. Charles Hoot.

-Before getting into details of commits, I would like to say basically until now as team members decided to divide assignments among the group members as the small tasks.So my tasks are to look into every details provided by team and fix the changes also give details of the project where clients able to understand them in good way.
+Before getting into details of commits, I would like to say, according to module 1 until now, as team members decided to divide assignments among the group members as the small tasks.So my tasks are to look into every details provided by team and fix the changes also give details of the project where clients able to understand them in good way.

 ## 1.Attendance (list the class periods you attended)